We're Indivisible

 Next gatherings

-April monthly general meeting - Saturday, April 11, noon-2 p.m., James Duncan Jr. Branch Library.
-Let's discuss next steps for our group, and carpool to the polling place afterward (yes, we can! see below).
+Monthly general meeting, Saturday, May 16, 10:30-noon.
+RSVP here.
 For our monthly meetings, consider bringing a nonperishable food item for families depending on ALIVE!
 Current needs here.

 Actions you can take